 Your employer must always provide appropriate training and where necessary the correct and suitable equipment to help you perform your duties safely.
 Your employer is also under a duty to properly maintain the work environment and the equipment you use to ensure that it remains safe at all times.

-Health and safety legislation has significantly increased the level of protection open to employees.
+Health and safety laws and legislation have significantly increased the level of protection open to employees.
 There are numerous written health and safety regulations and laws designed to prevent accidents in the workplace and any breach of these regulations can cause accidents with undesirable consequences.
 The Health and Safety Executive have set out guidance on their website for employers to assist in the implementation of Health and Safety Legislation on the workplace.

 What should I do if I have an accident at work?

 In the event you are unfortunate enough to suffer an accident at work then we would recommend that you do the following:-

 - Report your accident to your supervisor or manager as quickly as possible.